Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Bruce Precinct (Section 15).
-Key projects include the Belconnen Town Centre Master Plan & District Strategy, Bruce Residential Development Zone, and Wayfarer Belconnen by Geocon (Stage 2), with the following list detailing those most relevant.
+AreaSearch has identified a single project that may impact the area: Bruce Precinct (Section 15).
+Key projects include the Belconnen Town Centre Master Plan & District Strategy, Bruce Residential Development Zone, and Wayfarer Belconnen by Geocon (Stage 2).

 Professional plan users can use the search below to filter and access additional projects.